Topic 3 – Management of children with vesicoureteral reflux and bladder/bowel dysfunction

 Five studies reported on renal outcomes in children, with two of these studies specific for children with BBD and VUR.
 Renal cortical abnormalities at baseline ranged from 25% to 30% in those children screened with DMSA (technetium-99m-labeled dimercaptosuccinic acid) scintigraphy.
 These rates are about twice those found for neonates/infants managed with antibiotics (see Chapter 2) and those in the asymptomatic siblings (see Chapter 4).
 There were insufficient data to determine the impact of BBD management on the rate of progression of renal scarring or the risk of new renal cortical abnormalities.

-Recommendation: Symptoms indicative of bladder/bowel dysfunction should be sought in the initial evaluation, including urinary frequency and urgency, prolonged voiding intervals, daytime wetting, perineal/penile pain, holding maneuvers (posturing to prevent wetting), and constipation/encopresis.
+Standard: Symptoms indicative of bladder/bowel dysfunction should be sought in the initial evaluation, including urinary frequency and urgency, prolonged voiding intervals, daytime wetting, perineal/penile pain, holding maneuvers (posturing to prevent wetting), and constipation/encopresis.

 [Based on Panel consensus]